 The stones were “a very visible message to the indigenous peoples of those regions that Rome is a powerful empire that will not tolerate any challenge to her authority,” Campbell said.

 If you ever feel disconnected from others, take some solace in the fact that you’re not alone.
-A new report finds, and younger adults appear to be the hardest hit.
+A new report finds many Americans are lonely, and younger adults appear to be the hardest hit.

 The study, published by the global health service company Cigna, found that 46 percent of U.S. adults report sometimes or always feeling lonely and 47 percent report feeling left out.
 Cigna calls those “epidemic levels.”

 What’s more, only around half of Americans say they have meaningful in-person social interactions on a daily basis, such as having an extended conversation with a friend or spending time with family members.

 “Loneliness is defined as a feeling of being alone or lacking social connectedness,” Douglas Nemecek, M.D., chief medical officer for Behavioral Health at Cigna, told CBS News.
 “At Cigna, we’ve been hearing more and more from our customers and individuals calling us that they’re feeling lonely, alone and disconnected from others.

 For the study, Cigna and the market research firm Ipsos surveyed more than 20,000 U.S. adults ages 18 and older.
 Researchers measured loneliness using the UCLA Loneliness Scale, a 20-item questionnaire developed to assess subjective feelings of loneliness and social isolation.

 Previous research has shown that loneliness is connected to a number of health issues, including diabetes, heart disease and depression.
 It may play a role in substance abuse and can diminish overall quality of life.
 Some studies have even found that loneliness and social isolation may lead to an early death.

 Surprisingly, the study found loneliness affects younger Americans more than the elderly.